← Back to lessons

 Pick one of these, or invent your own:

 • A file renamer.
-Give it a folder and a pattern, it renames files.
-Turn IMG_4521.jpg into vacation-001.jpg.
+Give it a folder and a pattern, it renames files in bulk.

 cd my-tool